 It is in these circumstances that imagination of the youthful breaks everything down, and creates things anew.
 Whether it is imaginary friends for children or pie-in-the-sky dreams for those seeking change, it is that idealism that must temper and dismantle the "pragmatism" that is grossly inadequate.

-James Lederach, Professor of International Peacebuilding speaks to this from experience.
+John Paul Lederach, Professor of International Peacebuilding speaks to this from experience.
 What he says is relevant and accessible to all of us, trying to address the manifold issues we face.
 His words are positive and constructive.
 Listen to his beautiful conversation with Krista Tippett (above).
 Or, read the excerpt below.

 Ms. Tippett: You've talked about how you've seen that violence destroys a person's capacity to perceive themselves as an integrated part of a whole, and that makes it difficult for people to see themselves in a web of relationships that has to include their enemies and some imagination about their enemies' grandchildren, right?
 I mean, it's almost like you're asking the impossible of people.